 "All excited about finally being pregnant again after 6 months of trying to conceive, we got the surprise of our lives...
 "Hold on to your shoes, because here's baby number two..." were the doctor's words.
 I think my heart stopped beating for a few seconds, I gave Hubby a smack and started laughing and crying all at once.
 I stared at that screen thinking this can't be real!
 But it was.
 And now I was even more determined to make a success of breastfeeding my second and third child.
 Even though I immediately got told that I would have to have a c-section and have to accept that I won't be able to breastfeed exclusively with two babies.

-Unfortunately the c-section did realise, because the smaller twin was breech first and the bigger twin transverse.
+Unfortunately, the c-section did realize, because the smaller twin was breech first and the bigger twin transverse.
 But we got the breastfeeding right!
-My twincesses, Tammy Grace and Alizah Katelyn turned one year old on 3 August 2011 and I'm very proud to say they have never had any supplement formula in their lives, only breastmilk.
+My twincesses, Tammy Grace and Alizah Katelyn turned one year old on 3 August 2011, and I'm very proud to say they have never had any supplement formula in their lives, only breastmilk.

 We sat all day working to get Tammy latched.
 I have never prayed so much in one day as I did that day.
 The only breaks I took was to go to the loo and eat.
 The rest of the time I was either feeding Alizah or trying to get Tammy latched.
 It was grueling, my wound was sore, I was supposed to be moving around more, but all I wanted was to feed both my babies.
 By evening, she finally latched and what a relief!!

-My nipples had red patches before a fed and afterwards white spots, almost looking like blisters.
-When I took a shower it would even have blue patches, I still remember Hubby commenting on it one night and I told him I was just cold, after all it was winter.
+My nipples had red patches before a fed and afterward white spots, almost looking like blisters.
+When I took a shower it would even have blue patches, I still remember Hubby commenting on it one night, and I told him I was just cold, after all, it was winter.
 But an IBCLC (International Board Certified Lactation Consultant) told me those are typical signs of Raynaud's.
 The best thing to do is to keep warm.

 I still struggle with the pain some days, but it's not as bad anymore.
-And reading and learning more about breastmilk and it's amazing benefits, helps me to push through.
-In anyway, I've proved all the unbelieving doctor's and nurses wrong for a year now, why should I stop?
+And reading and learning more about breastmilk and it's incredible benefits, helps me to push through.
+In any way, I've proved all the unbelieving doctor's and nurses wrong for a year now, why should I stop?
 We've worked too hard to get here.

 The best part about breastfeeding twins is watching them try to copy each other!
 And if one dares let go of the boobie, the other will hijack it and take a few sips, just in case it might taste better than the one they had LOL!
 They hold hands while nursing, play with each other's hair, and even pull the boobie out of the other's mouth if they're feeling mischevious.
 It's such a special and unique bond to witness.